 Paul Quinn College conducts a biennial review of our Drug Awareness and Prevention Program to determine its effectiveness and implement changes to the program if they are needed; and to ensure that the disciplinary sanctions are consistently enforced.
-The Biennial Review document is available via the PQC Website at: www.pqc.edu/Consumer-Information - Health and Safety/Biennial Review.
-The last Biennial Review covered academic years 2016/17 and 2017/18, published in 2019.
-The upcoming Biennial Review covering academic years 2018/19 and 2019/20 will be published in December 2021.
+The Biennial Review document is available via the PQC Website at: www.paulquinn.edu/Consumer-Information - Health and Safety/Biennial Review.
+The last Biennial Review covered academic years.
+The last Biennial Review covering academic years 2018/19 and 2019/20 was be published in December 2021.